Understanding Expression Builder for Datapoints

 Datapoint

-References value stored in another available datapoint.
+References value stored in another available datapoint of the same source.
 Only datapoints/datapoint templates belonging to the same device, asset, or location instance/model are available for selection and use in the expression.

-When using a datapoint in an expression, you are given two options: Actual Value and Math Function.
+When using a datapoint in a realtime expression, you are given the following options: Actual Value and Math Function.

 Actual Value: Uses the referenced datapoint value as is, without any modification.